-Contact Your Smith & Howard Advisor
+Contact Your Smith and Howard Advisor

 There are a lot of moving parts when it comes to PPP forgiveness.
-If you have any questions on PPP loan forgiveness, please contact Marvin Willis or your Smith & Howard advisor by completing the form below.
+If you have any questions on PPP loan forgiveness, please contact Marvin Willis or your Smith and Howard advisor by completing the form below.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR